vinitkumar/vinitkumar.github.com/index.md

 ## About

 Vinit is a Senior Backend & Systems Engineer at Socialschools B.V.
 His expertise lies in writing scalable backend systems in Python, Golang & Node.js.
-He has also written React/Backbone/Angular in many projects and has a decent understanding of development.
+He has also written React/Backbone/Angular in many projects and has a decent understanding of mobile development.

 He enjoys solving difficult problems, debugging and coming up with simple solutions.